Will our wedding in Italy be legally recognised and what documentation do we need to produce to ensure it is?

 - Go to Rome and post notice at the UK Embassy – contact us using the form below or by email firstname.lastname@example.org for a full explanation of what is required to ensure that you correctly following the procedure for the legal requirements for civil weddings in Italy for UK non residents.

 Residency Requirement & Regulations

 Most Town Halls will waiver the residency requirement for foreign couples.
-However, it is advisable to arrive 4 days prior to your wedding day, particularly if you are undertaking the legal paperwork yourselves.
+However, it is advisable to arrive four days prior to your wedding day, particularly if you are undertaking the legal paperwork yourselves.
 In some parts of Italy the Comune – Town Hall request the couple do a Declaration of Marriage.
-This can be 2 or 3 days before the wedding.
+This can be two or three days before the wedding.
 If the couple do not speak Italian an Interpreter will need to accompany the couple.

 Other important information